What We Believe

 The United Methodist Church stands firmly in the mainstream of Christian tradition.
-We share with many other denominations the basic tenets of Christian faith as put forth in the Nicene Creed and the Apostles’ Creed:
+We share with many other denominations the basic tenets of Christian faith as put forth in the Nicene Creed and the Apostles’ Creed.
+Here at First UMC Jackson we affirm and believe in:

-The Trinity: God, who is one, is revealed in three distinct persons: God the Father, Jesus Christ the Son, and the Holy Spirit.
+The Trinity: A Holy God, who is one, is revealed and manifested in three distinct persons: God the Father, Jesus Christ the Son, and the Holy Spirit.

-God: God, often referred to as the Father or Creator, is the maker of all things.
+God: God, often referred to as the Father or Creator, is the maker of all things seen and unseen.

-Jesus Christ: We are saved through faith in Jesus Christ, who is the Son of God and Redeemer of all creation.
-God became human in Jesus of Nazareth; his life, death, and resurrection demonstrate God’s love.
+Jesus Christ: We are saved through faith in Jesus Christ, who is the Son of God and the Son of Man.
+God became human through the birth of Jesus of Nazareth; his life, death, and resurrection demonstrate God’s love.
+He will return to redeem all of creation.

 Holy Spirit: The Holy Spirit, or Sustainer, is God’s present activity in our midst, leading, challenging, supporting, or comforting us.